eliotwrobson/tqdm/README.md

 ## Contributing

-All source code is hosted on [GitHub](https://github.com/tqdm/tqdm).
+All source code is hosted on [GitHub](https://github.com/eliotwrobson/tldm).
 Contributions are welcome.

 See the [CONTRIBUTING](CONTRIBUTING.md) file for more information.

 ### Acknowledgments

 TL;DM is based on [tqdm](https://github.com/tqdm/tqdm), created by Noam Yorav-Raphael.
-We gratefully acknowledge the contributions of all tqdm contributors, especially:
+We gratefully acknowledge the contributions of all tldm contributors, especially:

 - **Casper da Costa-Luis** - Lead maintainer and major contributor
 - **Stephen L** - Significant feature development and maintenance